nodeshift-archived/centos7-s2i-nodejs/PUBLISHING.md

 # Publishing the `centos7-s2i-nodejs` images to Docker Hub

-When there is a new release of Node.js, these images need to be updated.
+There are a couple of different scenarios that would require newly published images.
+The obvious case is when there is a new Node.js version released.
+But sometimes we need to push a new image because there was a bug fix in the builder image.
+Or we changed something in the `node-rpm` distribution.

 Follow these steps to publish.
 In all cases, you should have `DOCKER_USER` and `DOCKER_PASS` defined in your environment.